Radka Pavlovčinová: Activism

-In September 2022, she received her second nomination for the Thalia Award for her performance in Bratři naděje.

 Personal life

 Pavlovčinová practices yoga and meditation and is known for leading a healthy lifestyle.
 She has a tattoo on her face next to her left eye.
 Her brother, who is six years younger, is singer, dancer and model Adonxs.
 Her mother is the critically acclaimed visual artist Monika Sabo.
 She does not keep in touch with her biological father.

 She resides in Prague, Czech Republic.